What is a sprint review?

 Step 1: Define 'done'

-As a regular user of Jira, there’s nothing more satisfying to me than moving a task from ‘code review’ to ‘done.’
-That swoosh of an agile card represents completed work we set out to accomplish as a team.
+As a regular user of Jira, user, nothing is more satisfying than moving a task from “code review” to “done.”
+That transition represents the completed work we set out to accomplish as a team.
 Done and done!

-Crossing the finish line and completing work requires good planning, a clear definition of ‘done,’ and focused execution.
-Most of this happens during sprint planning, but to have a successful sprint review and sprint, teams need to do a little more than plan.
-They need to develop a clear culture of how to deliver work as well as what it means to be ‘done.’
+Crossing the finish line and completing work requires good planning, a clear "definition of done," and focused execution.
+Most of this happens during sprint planning, but teams need to do a little more than planned to have a successful sprint review and sprint.
+They must develop a clear culture of delivering work and what it means to be “done."

 A culture of delivery

-Effective teams bring clear processes and development culture to each and every work item.
-Use these questions to assess your process, and make sure it’s working optimally for your team:
+Effective teams bring clear processes and development culture to each project and every work item.
+Use these questions to assess your process and make sure it's working optimally:

-• Are stories well-defined by the product owner, designer, and the engineering team before implementation?
+- Are stories well-defined by the product owner, designer, and engineering team before implementation?

-• Does everyone understand and live the team’s engineering values and culture?
+Does everyone understand the team's engineering values and culture?

-• After the team completes a story, are there many bugs that surface?
+After the team completes a story, do any bugs surface?
 In other words, does ‘done’ really mean ‘done?’

 The team's culture around quality and completion should rise above every user story, engineering work item, and bug.
 This culture is reflective of how the team approaches and delivers software.